 If you notice a red sore on your penis, it can often be concerning and embarrassing.
 There are a number of potential causes, all of which have subtle differences in appearance, but major differences in prognosis and treatment.
 We’ve broken down the potential causes of any red sores that may appear on your penis.

-There are a number of conditions which can cause a red sore to appear on the penis or on the skin surrounding the penis.
-We’ve outlined some of the potential conditions below, but the only way to know for sure what’s causing the sore is by carrying out an STD test.
+We’ve outlined and given more information about some of the potential conditions below, but the only way to know for sure what’s causing the sore is by carrying out an STD test.

 There are two forms of herpes simplex virus that could potentially be causing a red sore on your penis, including herpes simplex 1 and herpes simplex 2.
 The herpes virus usually presents in the form of red sores or blisters affecting either the face or genital region.
 These can be incredibly painful, with outbreaks lasting as long as three weeks.